-Some of the people who live at the youth residence ÖJAB-Haus Mödling are young adults between the ages of 18 and 22 who had to flee war and/or persecution in their home countries as children or adolescents unaccompanied by parents or legal guardians: they hail from countries including Afghanistan, Syria, Guinea, and the Russian Federation.
+Some of the people who live at the youth residence ÖJAB-Haus Mödling are young adults between the ages of 18 and 22 who had to flee war and/or persecution in their home countries as children or adolescents unaccompanied by parents or legal guardians in 2015: they hail from countries including Afghanistan, Syria, Guinea, and the Russian Federation.

 Back in 2015, the Austrian Federal Ministry of the Interior had been searching urgently for facilities that could house asylum seekers – and it was thus that these “unaccompanied refugee minors” (URMs) were admitted to ÖJAB-Haus Mödling starting in that year.

 Since their arrival at ÖJAB-Haus Mödling, these young people have been provided with assistance that is compassionate, professional, and comprehensive – including personal help, leisure activities, German courses, school instruction, and professional orientation.
 And in the multi-layered and multicultural resident structure of this youth residence, these displaced young people have also found a community whose members cultivate togetherness and the willingness to help one another.